 HOP’s outreach in Peru began with the donation of school supplies and sewing machines to villages along our trekking routes, and grew to hosting an annual Chocolatada festival in Pashpa, a small village near the trailhead to the Cordillera Blanca’s Ishinca Valley, one of World Wide Trekking’s most popular alpine climbing areas.
 In 2017, we significantly expanded our efforts in Peru.
-In partnership with Goal Zero, Dell Computers and others, we have constructed a solar powered computer center in Pashpa, and a second center in the nearby village of Huaripampa.
+With the help of Goal Zero, Dell Computers and others, we have constructed a solar powered computer center in Pashpa, and a second center in the nearby village of Huaripampa.

 The 1500 residents of Pashpa Village and surrounding villages